oVirt/ovirt-site/source/howto/hosted-engine.html.md

 **Notes:**

-*   Remember to setup the same hostname you specified as FQDN while you're installing the OS on the VM.
+*   Remember to setup the same hostname you specified as FQDN during deploy while you're setting up the engine on the VM.
-*   If you want to install ovirt-engine-dwh and ovirt-engine-reports or update the engine after the deployment is completed , remember that you need to set the system in global maintenance using
+*   If you want to install ovirt-engine-dwh and ovirt-engine-reports, or update the engine after the deployment is completed, remember that you need to set the system in global maintenance using
         # hosted-engine --set-maintenance=global

     because the engine service must be stopped during setup / upgrade operations.

 # **Migrate existing setup to a VM**

-Moving an existing setup into a VM is based upon backing up the existing setup, and restoring it into a hosted engine VM.
+Moving an existing setup into a VM is similar to a fresh install, but instead of running a fresh engine-setup inside the VM, we restore there a backup of the existing engine.
 For full details see [Migrate_to_Hosted_Engine](Migrate_to_Hosted_Engine)

 # **Installing additional nodes**

-Here is an example of deployment on an additional host:
+Here is an example of a deployment on an additional host:

          # yum install ovirt-hosted-engine-setup
          # hosted-engine --deploy